 3. Openly disapprove of risky behaviors and let them know why.
 Don't assume they already know.

 4. Be aware of what other Teens and Pre-Teens are doing.
-Don't think that your child is immune to problems seen in adolescence.
+Don't think that your child is immune to problems commonly seen in adolescence.

 5. Take your Pre-Teen or Teen for yearly Wellness Exams to a doctor who is experienced and comfortable treating Adolescents.
 Don't let a Sports Physical at the school or a walk-in clinic take the place of a true Wellness Exam (although both can be easily done at the same time at our office.)